 But the mintage of each coin in the 29-piece collection is different, and so the likelihood of finding one varies accordingly.
 Football narrowly holds the title of the rarest sport in the series, but there were still over one million of those struck for circulation.
 A coin with such a high mintage can hardly be considered as “rare”.
 For that honourable title, we must look beyond the official Royal Mint circulation figures…

-The withdrawn Aquatics Olympic 50p
+The original Aquatics Olympic 50p

 In September last year, we reported on an Aquatics 50p which sold on eBay for £820.
-As you might suspect, it wasn’t an ordinary Olympic 50p which we would typically pull out of our change – it has a very specific minting error.
+As you might suspect, it wasn’t an ordinary Olympic 50p which we would typically pull out of our change – it has a very specific minting ‘error’.

 The Aquatics 50p which we are familiar with today is actually a modified version which removed the waves passing over the swimmer’s face.
-However, a small number of the original design were produced before being withdrawn, although this quantity remains a mystery.
+However, a small number of the original design were produced before being modified, although this quantity remains a mystery.